suzy1702/suzy1702.github.io/_pages/about.md

 ---

 <!-- ## About Me -->
 I am currently an engineer in Hong Kong Applied Science and Technology Research Institute Company Limited ([ASTRI](https://www.astri.org/)).
-I obtained my PhD degree of Solid Mechanics in the School of Aerospace at Tsinghua University, where I was fortunate to be advised by Prof. [Zhiping Xu](https://scholar.google.com/citations?user=VNcqui8AAAAJ&hl=en).
+I obtained my PhD degree of Solid Mechanics in Tsinghua University, where I was fortunate to be advised by Prof. [Zhiping Xu](https://scholar.google.com/citations?user=VNcqui8AAAAJ&hl=en).
 Before that, I received bachelor degree in Engineering Mechanics from Tsinghua University.

 My PhD thesis mainly focuses on dynamics processes of low-dimensional material and structure synthesis and the related modulation on its properties.